TABLE OF CONTENTS

 It also means there's less competition.
 Jushi opened its 16th dispensary and has plenty more licenses on the back burner to reach about two dozen active shops in the near future.

 Become a Cannabis Stock Expert

 Avoid falling into the trap of investors pumping up overhyped penny stocks to record share highs.
-If you want to see beyond the hype, enroll in Cannabis Training University for a comprehensive education into the industry’s major segments including cultivation, extraction,and more.
+If you want to see beyond the hype, enroll in one Cannabis Training University's programs for an education into the industry’s major segments including cultivation, extraction, how to start a marijuana business and more.

 There is no miracle stock that will make you rich, but investing in your cannabis education can help you make better stock investments.